Mammal tooth: Rabbits

 The incisors and cheek teeth of rabbits are called aradicular hypsodont teeth.
 Aradicular teeth never form a true root with an apex, and hypsodont teeth have a high crown to root ratio (providing more room for wear and tear).
 This is sometimes referred to as an elodont dentition, meaning ever-growing.
 These teeth grow or erupt continuously.
 The growth or eruption is held in balance by dental abrasion from chewing a diet high in fiber.

 Rodents

 Like those of rabbits, rodents' incisors grow continuously throughout their lives, and are both aradicular and hypsodont.
 Unlike humans whose ameloblasts die after tooth development, rodents continually produce enamel and must wear down their teeth by gnawing on various materials.
 These teeth are used for cutting wood, biting through the skin of fruit, or for defense.
-The teeth have enamel on the outside and exposed dentin on the inside, so they self-sharpen during gnawing.
+The teeth have enamel on the outside, which is often orange-yellow due to the incorporation of iron-containing pigments, and exposed dentin on the inside, so they self-sharpen during gnawing.
 On the other hand, continually growing molars are found in some rodent species, such as the sibling vole and the guinea pig.
 There is variation in the dentition of the rodents, but generally, rodents lack canines and premolars, and have a space between their incisors and molars, called the diastema region.